BaseMax/brain-fuck-runner/README.md

 > A simple, clean Brainfuck interpreter written in Go with REPL support.

 **Brainfuck Runner** is a minimalist yet powerful interpreter for the [Brainfuck programming language](https://en.wikipedia.org/wiki/Brainfuck), implemented in Go.
-This tool is designed for both educational and practical use—allowing you to experiment with Brainfuck interactively via a REPL (Read-Eval-Print Loop), or execute static Brainfuck programs.
+This tool is designed for both educational and practical use-allowing you to experiment with Brainfuck interactively via a REPL (Read-Eval-Print Loop), or execute static Brainfuck programs.

 Whether you're a curious programmer exploring esoteric languages or someone building tooling for programming language education, this project offers a clean and well-structured Brainfuck interpreter that’s easy to extend, understand, and test.